 Plastic Free July or the ‘one month plastic free’ challenge is a call to action, a journey, a new way of discovering life outside of the plastic box – step by step – in July and any month beyond.
 Let’s turn awareness into action.

 This story was written by Milli.
 She has been on her own going zero-waste journey for more than 2 years and is still learning and exploring.
 She’s excited to hear about your experience and happy to share her own.
 She would also love to answer your “plastic free” questions.
 You can find her on Instagram.

-Anyone can become a Guest Globonaut!
+Anyone can become a Guest Globonaut.
 We are an open platform, which means we regularly welcome stories from guest bloggers, no strings attached.
-If you would like to submit a post as a Guest Globonaut, then check out our submit page!
+If you would like to publish an article as a Guest Globonaut, then check out our submit page for more information.